OpakAlex/OpakAlex.github.io/_posts/2016-03-09-i18n-another-way.md

  * without conflict
  * editing directly on the site
- * don't need developers for edit
+ * doesn't need developers for editing
- * always in the context of the page.
+ * always in the context of the page

 In our company, we often write web solutions with support for many languages, and for the correct translation it is very important to see the context of the content, so after a long search for the right and handy solution, we’ve come to TRS:

-1. Editing on the page of real content.
+1. Editing on the page of real content
-2. Easy control of locals and the creation of new ones.
+2. Easy control of locals and the creation of new ones
-3. The components for diffefent frameworks.
+3. The components for diffefent frameworks

 TRS structure consists of: